 There are 4 large dance parties planned which are held outside of the centre.
 These are: Kingsland Festival (RAI Amsterdam), Urban Music Festival (Stadspodium, Turbinestraat), Loveland van Oranje (Meerpark) and Oranjebloesem (Olympic Stadium).
 Entry is only for ticket holders, no at-the-door sales.

-Street Art Today organises the King Spray Street Art Festival (4th edition) on 27 April with over 20 renowned international graffiti artists painting live on 4 enormous installations.
+Street Art Today organises the King Spray Street Art Festival (5th edition, to be confirmed) on 27 April with over 20 renowned international graffiti artists painting live on 4 enormous installations.
 Location is at the NDSM-wharf, free entrance.

 The best way of getting around Amsterdam on King’s Day is on foot – temporary signposts can guide you to areas of interest.